thota-sasanth/Road-Accidents-Interactive-Dashboard/README.md

 To create a dynamic dashboard that can help people understand the factors influencing road accidents. <br>
 <br>
 According to a Forbes article, in 2020, a total of 35,766 fatal car accidents occurred on roadways across the United States.
 Another 1,593,390 crashes resulted in injuries and 3,621,681 caused property damage.
 That means a total of **5.2M+** collisions happened over the course of a single year.
 These numbers highlight the significant impact of road accidents on public safety and the urgent need for effective measures to prevent and reduce their occurrence.
-Through this dashboard, we try to answer the following questions :
+Through this dashboard, let's try to answer the following questions :

 * Are road accidents influenced by temporal variables such as day and/or time?
 * Do POI (points-of-interest) locations contribute to road accidents in any way?